PeterCamilleri/zed8e/README.md

 ## TODO

+* Do a brain dump of all the scribbled notes so this stuff is not lost.
+DONE!
 * Write documentation.
 Lots of documentation.
 * Write code.
 Lots of code.
 * Find a suitable Z-80 emulation environment to run tests.